47chapters/letsgo/docs/backgound/authentication-authorization-and-trust.md

 ## Authentication, authorization, and trust

-Users of your app need to log into the management dashboard ([develop the frontend](../how-to/develop-the-frontend.md)) and call your HTTP APIs ([develop the API](../how-to/develop-the-api.md)), and you need to provide a secure way for them do so.
+Users of your app need to log into the management dashboard ([develop the front end](../how-to/develop-the-frontend.md)) and call your HTTP APIs ([develop the API](../how-to/develop-the-api.md)), and you need to provide a secure way for them to do so.
 This is usually a two-stage process:

 1. Authentication - having callers prove who they are.
 1. Authorization - checking if they are allowed to do what they intend.

 LetsGo uses Auth0 for authentication and the [Setting up authentication with Auth0](../tutorials/setting-up-authentication-with-auth0.md) tutorial walks you through the steps behind it.
-In this article we will look at how authentication works under the hood and how to manage trust in your LetsGo deployment.
+In this article, we will look at how authentication works under the hood and how to manage trust in your LetsGo deployment.

 ### Access tokens